samueltorche/bda-grpB-audio-recommender/README.md

 3. TODO

 # Documentation
-The project documentation is in the pdf file.
+The project documentation is in the pdf file: BDA_grpB_rapport.pdf

 # References
 [1] Sandy Ryza, Uri Laserson, Sean Owen, Josh Wills Advanced Analytics with Spark O'Reilly May 2017